mikaelkindborg/VimanaCode/README.md

 The actual Vimana code is in vimana.c, as a C string.
 There are various snippets I have used for testing in the file.
 I have not yet added running Vimana code from a file.

 Optimizations are enabled by defining the OPTIMIZE preprocessor symbol in base.h.
-Compiling with the -O3 (or -Ofast in cc) gives an additional performance boost.
+Compiling with the -O3 flag gives an additional performance boost.

 Example of how to enable compiler optimizations: